Raven-s-Soul/Data-Structures-and-Algorithms/Trees/Trees.md

 typedef nodo * tree;
 ```

-## Serching
+## Searching

     Really similar to the Binary but they the info inside each node is based on the position on the tree,
     on the left you have lower numbers and on right you have higher numbers.
-    In this way you can serch a value using the binary search much more faster then linear.
+    In this way you can search a value using the binary search (log) much more faster then linear.

 ## Arbitrary Grade